granthverma/15-Days-React-Journey/readme.md

 3. <a href="https://github.com/granthverma/15-Days-React-Journey#create-component-in-react-" target="_blank"> We discussed earlier how to create Components  </a>

-4. Important points :d
+4. Important points :
-1. rfc use for create second component files
+a. rfc use for create second component files
-2. img tags must be </>
+b. img tags must be </>
-3. in react we use jsx so there class its keyword    we don't class , so we className to define class
+c. in react we use jsx so there class its keyword    we don't class , so we className to define class